Skip to content

 Haemodialysis in the Home

-We’ve partnered with Dialysis Australia to give eligible members, where clinically appropriate, the option to receive Haemodialysis treatments at home.
+We’ve partnered with dialysis health care providers to give eligible members, where clinically appropriate, the option to receive Haemodialysis treatments at home.
+Providers can be found through our Find a Provider, opens in a new tab tool.

 This service helps to: